nlozanova/Nataliya-Lozanova-employees/README.md

 # TeamLongestPeriod
-Finds the team that has been working longest together on projects From csv file in format: EmpID, ProjectID, DateFrom, DateTo
+Finds the team that has been working longest together on projects.
+From csv file in format: EmpID, ProjectID, DateFrom, DateTo